last updated: 2020-05-17

 I used to have a separate page for each language, but they were too scattered and really needed to be consolidated into one.

 For each language that I’ve put significant effort into learning, I’ve got some story, some attachment to the language.
 Languages are near and dear to my heart, because it’s much more than just language.
 It’s culture.
 It’s… “Hey, I know you.
 I know where you’re coming from.
 We understand each other on a deeper level because we’re speaking this same language together”.

 It’s hard to put into words, but if you’ve ever spoken to a non-native English speaker, started in English and then switched into speaking their language, you know the reaction I’m talking about.
 The person’s face lights up.
 They get more emotionally involved in your conversation and they speak a lot more.
 Try it some time, you’ll see.
 Even just a simple “Hola, ¿cómo estás?” can be enough to get someone excited.

 Language can really be broken into 2 major parts: Grammar (how to say what, when, etc.) and vocabulary.
 Vocab is easy, grammar not so much.
 Different resources focus more on one or the other.
 No resource will be 100% the only thing you need, magic-bullet solution to learning a language.

-These courses teach grammar very well, and have you repeat after native speakers.
-This resource is also great for getting your pronunciation down pat.
+These courses teach grammar well, and have you repeat after native speakers.
+This resource is also great for perfecting your pronunciation.
 A few native speakers have told me that I have “almost no” accent, and I have to attribute that to the Pimsleur courses.